Get matched with vetted scholarships and enter our

 Be specific, and be yourself

 Besides being confident, students should also remember to be themselves in their interviews.
-While this may seem like stereotypical or cliché advice, it’s especially true for interviews.
-If you give false answers during your interview or simply tell interviewers what you think they “want to hear,” you may end up in a position that doesn’t quite fit well with you or your interests.
+This may seem like cliché advice, but if you give false answers during your interview or simply tell interviewers what you think they “want to hear,” you may end up in a position that doesn’t quite fit well with you or your interests.

-Students should also be specific while interviewing.
-So, instead of giving vague answers or general statements, try to back up most of what you say with personal examples or anecdotes from your own life.
-For example, if an interviewer asks what your best qualities are, don’t just give them a list of adjectives.
+Students should be specific while interviewing.
+Try to back up most of what you say with personal examples from your own life.
+If an interviewer asks what your best qualities are, don’t just give them a list of adjectives.
 Instead, elaborate on why you chose those qualities with personal examples or events from your own life which showcase such qualities.

 After your interviews, we highly recommend sending your interviewer(s) thank-you note(s).
 Typically, these simply express that you’re grateful for the opportunity to talk with them.
 Maybe you can add that you enjoyed chatting and hope to work with them in the future.
 This shows that you’re both thoughtful and diligent, qualities that matter a lot to employers.